jinst255/Ti-83-Ti-84-Zelda-Type-Game-Engine-Remake/README.md

 Original engine design taken from Timothy J Swan.
 You can find his first Zelda video on his channel here: https://www.youtube.com/watch?v=KMMgo7NVDN8&list=PLymYmaupkVCckzGUtMMuIqex9b8-CqgYf

 I redesigned and optimized as much of it as I could.
+A friend I know helped a little bit.
 Drawing walls and other objects to the screen is WAY faster, with my calc I estimate speeds of up to 600% faster.
 (6x faster).
 This is accomplished by only drawing the objects that are placed on the screen.
 And not drawing any spaces “ ”.

 In order to use this speed you must add “1→D:Goto D3” to the end of your “If O=0 and N=0” statements.